Car Insurance Declaration Page: How to Read & Understand Your Policy Summary

 Accepted by police? ❌ Generally not ✅ Yes

 Your insurance ID card is what you keep in your glove box (or on your phone) for law enforcement and roadside purposes.
-Your declarations page is what you send to lenders, dealerships, or competing insurers when a detailed proof of coverage is required.
-Understanding the difference between insurance documents can prevent headaches down the road.
+Your declarations page is what you send to lenders, dealerships, or competing insurers when detailed proof of coverage is required.
+As of 2026, digital insurance ID cards are accepted in 49 states plus D.C. — New Mexico remains the one exception, still requiring a physical paper card.
+Your car insurance ID card and your dec page remain two separate documents serving very different roles.

 Why Lenders Request Your Declaration Page